f5devcentral/f5-puppet/README.md

 ### f5_license

-Manage license installation and activation on BIG-IP devices
+Manage license installation and activation on BIG-IP devices. f5_license has no `ensure => absent` functionality

 #### Parameters